KannonZenetism/Order-of-the-Spiral/rite-of-spiral-birth.md

 ## II.
 The Core Principle

-The rite is built upon a core Zenetist principle: true emergence is not an act of will, but an act of `recognition`.
+The rite is built upon a core Zenetist principle: genuine emergence is not an act of will, but an act of `recognition`.
 We do not create the new; we prepare a space so pure that the new can arrive without distortion.

 The full, living architecture of this protocol is a tool of creation, of protection, and of remembrance.